Native plant landscaping design tips

 Feed the birds

 Adult birds need the seeds and berries of native plants, which are timed and have the nutritional content they need, as well as insects.
 Baby birds eat only insects, primarily caterpillars, and caterpillars feed primarily on native trees.
+See the songbird page for details.

 Feed the specialist insects